mvakili96/ChipIn/docs/COMMANDS.md

      -H "Content-Type: application/json" \
      -d '{"name": "Costco", "group": "Calgary", "amount": 63.74, "payer": "Moein", "sharers": ["Moein","Mostafa"]}'
 ```
 it returns a Dictionary containing the expenses's information.
+It also creates/updates settlements.

 To get all expenses:
 ```bash